Global Pad\'e approximations of the generalized Mittag-Leffler function and its inverse: Introduction

 Recently, Starovotov and Starovotova \cite{Starovoitov2007} discussed the Pad\'{e} approximations for the Mittag-Leffler function and showed that the approximations serve uniformly on the compact set $\{|z| \le 1\}$.
 Mainardi \cite{Mainardi2013} also used the Pad\'{e} approximation to provide lower and upper bounds to the Mittag-Leffler function $E_{\alpha}(-t^\alpha)$ for $t > 0$.
-The Pad\'{e} approximation is better than a truncated Taylor series, but it is not necessarily compatible with the asymptotic behavior for large arguments.
-Fortunately, Winitzki \cite{Winitzki2003} provided the so-called global Pad\'{e} approximation, which constructs uniform approximations to analytic transcendental functions.
+The Pad\'{e} approximation is better than a truncated Taylor series, which is not necessarily compatible with the asymptotic behavior for large arguments.
+Concezzi and Spigler \cite{Concezzi2015} proved part of Mainardi's conjecture by simple classical estimates.
+Diethelm et al. \cite{Diethelm2005} provided a table of coefficients of the rational approximants to the function $E_{\alpha}(-t^\alpha)$ for $0<\alpha<1$.
+The coefficients of these approximations were numerically calculated to approximate the Mittag-Leffler function on the interval $[0.1, 15]$ with a certain accuracy.
+Indeed, Winitzki \cite{Winitzki2003} provided the so-called global Pad\'{e} approximation, which constructs uniform approximations to analytic transcendental functions.
 These uniform approximations are built from elementary functions using both Taylor and asymptotic series of the given transcendental function.
 The authors applied it to find good approximations of several functions including the elliptic function, the error function of real and imaginary arguments, the Bessel functions, and the Airy function.
 Also, Atkinson and Osseiran \cite{Atkinson2011} applied this method to find a uniform rational approximation of the Mittag-Leffler function $E_\alpha(-z)$ with $0<\alpha<1$ and $z\in(0,\infty)$.

-However, to the best of our knowledge, it is still open to find the global Pad\'{e} approximation for the generalized Mittag-Leffler function $E_{\alpha,\beta}(z)$ for all parameters $\alpha$, $\beta$ and $z$.
+However, to the best of our knowledge, a global Pad\'{e} approximation is need for the generalized Mittag-Leffler function $E_{\alpha,\beta}(z)$ for all parameters $\alpha$, $\beta$ and $z$.

 On the other hand, the completely monotone functions are known to play an important role in different branches of mathematics and especially in the probability theory (see \cite{Feller1971} for example).
+Recall that a function $f(x)$ is said to be completely monotonic on an interval $I$ if $f(x)$ has derivatives of all orders on $I$ which alternate successively in sign, that is

-In particular, Pollard \cite{Pollard1948} proved that the Mittag-Leffler function $E_\alpha(-x)$ with $x\ge0$ was completely monotonic, that is
+for $x \in I$ and $m\ge 0$.
+In particular, Pollard \cite{Pollard1948} proved that the Mittag-Leffler function $E_\alpha(-x)$ with $x\ge0$ is completely monotonic, that is